IdanGib/ChildrenBudget/README.md

 # ChildrenBudget
-## This is npm package contains the logic of the ChildrenBudget application
+npm package contains the logic of the ChildrenBudget application